Following Tooth Preparation:

 - Carefully clean around the restoration, brushing and flossing daily.
 Be gentle when flossing, taking extra care not to loosen the temporary restoration.
 Slowly pulling the floss out by one end can help avoid putting too much pressure on the temporary.

-- If the temporary restoration becomes loose or breaks, please contact the office.
+- If the temporary restoration becomes loose or breaks, please call us immediately.

 After Final Restoration Placement:

-- Avoid chewing on hard, crunchy, or sticky foods for two hours in order to give time for the cement to fully bond.
+- Avoid chewing on hard, crunchy, or sticky foods for 24 hours in order to give time for the cement to fully bond.

 - Mild sensitivity to hot or cold foods is not unusual and should dissipate after a few weeks.
-If sensitivity lasts more than several weeks, please give the office a call.
+If sensitivity lasts more than six weeks, please let the office know.

 - Proper care of your restoration includes brushing your teeth after every meal and snack, and flossing at least once a day before bedtime.

-- Rinsing your mouth with water or mouthwash with also help to remove any additional particles that may have been missed during brushing and flossing.
+- Rinsing your mouth with water or mouthwash will also help to remove any additional particles that may have been missed during brushing and flossing.

 Please call our office if you are in pain or have any questions regarding your treatment.